andybalham/blog-source-code/blog-posts/published/openapi-validating-request-bodies.md

                       {
 ```

-It occurred to me that my prompt was not broad enough.
+It occurred to me that my prompt was not high-level enough.
 I was assuming a certain solution.
-So instead, I tried a higher level request.
+So instead, I tried the following request.

 > I am using .NET Framework and C#.
 I have a Swagger definition for an API.
 How can I extract the JSON Schema for the request and response body for each operation in the definition?